Pre-Apprenticeship Programme

 Programme Partners

 SRUC: Provide the facilities for a residential induction.
-SRUC also deliver the Certificate of Work Readiness (CWR) together with additional training units.
+SRUC also deliver the Preparation for Employment award (SCQF level 4) together with additional training units.

 Ringlink Scotland: Provide the day-to-day management of the programme, recruit and support candidates along with the mentor businesses, and provide certified training for the trainees.